 Is the car bubble bursting?
 Let’s look at the data.

-This week, wholesale used car prices fell slightly.
-In fact, recent used car price trends mirror pre-pandemic seasonal norms.
-That’s a great sign, despite price remaining well above 2019’s averages.
-This week, used car prices fell -0.63%, following a similar decline last week.
-The good news is that recent price movement has been similar to pre-pandemic seasonal trends.
+This week, wholesale used car prices continue to climb slowly, as is expected each spring.
+In fact, recent used car price trends mirror pre-2020 seasonal norms.
+That’s a great sign, despite price remaining well above pre-pandemic averages.
+This week, used car prices rose 0.48% over the past seven days, showing prices climbing at a quicker pace than last week.

 Which used car prices are falling most?
 Let’s take a look at the latest data from Black Book.